Ghepes/Bucket-allUser/README.md

 # Bucket-allUser

+### Login with Key API to your google Cloud Storage

-Block allUser with API Key - hidden index.html block
+Add allUser to your google storage API end generate a new API Key - this includ hidden index.html in storage cloud

-with index.html login to bucket storage - Login with API key project
+with index.html login to bucket storage - Login to interface wer include API key to login

-Cloud Storage Bucket Global Wromo to open with allUser olso add admin  to allUser

-Public to internet
+### Setting:

+FSet your storage to Public AllUser

 Locations - (multiple regions in United States) Storage class - Standard